 She is Vice President of Design Research in the international design organization, United Designs Alliance.
 She is a member of the UCDA Design Educator's Advisory Committee, and CAA's Committee on Intellectual Property.
 She served as President of the Detroit Chapter of AIGA, the professional association for design, 2009–2011—which followed five years of service as Education Director for the Detroit and Kansas City Chapters.

 Her concepts and design work have appeared in several publications, including SustainAble: A Handbook of Materials and Applications for Graphic Designers and Their Clients; Mapping the Intelligence of Artistic Work: An Explorative Guide to Making, Thinking, and Writing; Typography, Referenced: A Comprehensive Visual Guide to the Language, History, and Practice of Typography; Designing for the Greater Good: The Best in Cause-Related Marketing and Nonprofit Design; and Atomic Ranch Magazine.
-Kelly has presented at AIGA, University and College Designers Association, International Design Principles and Practices, College Art Association, and International Institute for Information Design conferences.
+Kelly has presented at AIGA, International Institute for Information Design, International Design Principles and Practices, College Art Association, Foundations in Art: Theory & Education, and University and College Designers Association conferences.
 She has guest lectured at several universities.
 Her work has been exhibited internationally, and selected by Graphis Poster Annual, Print, Creative Quarterly, GD USA, IIID, Type Directors Club, American Alliance of Museums, United Designs, AIGA Kansas City, and AIGA Detroit competitions.
-Projects through elevate design (formerly thrive design)—her independent company—generate design solutions for clients such as a2 modern, The Rebecca Davis Dance Company, Hambre NYC, P-Zone Press, MSU Press, Seattle Rowing Center, What I Know Now Enterprises, and MSU's Department of Art, Art History, and Design.

 A retired two-time Olympian, she balances her passion for design and education with miles of rowing on the Huron River.
 Raising her two children with her husband Jay has proven to be her most enlightening and challenging design project to date.